 When in the studio, you’ll notice the unique light of the region, a better understanding of how the artist played with light to the point of near abstraction.

-In this studio, dozens of Cézanne’s most celebrated pieces of art were created, including the prized Large Bathers.
+In this studio, many of Cézanne’s most celebrated pieces of art were created, including the prized Large Bathers.

 Address: 9 Avenue Paul Cézanne, Aix-en-Provence, France

 Opening Hours: Daily from 09.30 am to 12.30 pm and from 02.00 pm to 05.00 pm

 From April to September it closes at 06.00 pm

 Ticket Price: Full price: €6,50

 Reduced price (for ages between 13 and 25): €3,50